EndsM/MuvLuvCN/task.md

 - Task 3: make common/decisions folder and its subfolders a replace path

 - Task 4: Correctly implement special task force tech for S_tsf_battalion

+- Task 5: Check if naval base placed in 790 state is placed correctly